 The Facebook page says "the images should not in anyway be re-created for the purposes of making a profit and the artists should be credited for their work."

-Broth says he hopes his raging Bernie Slamders will stay up at least through the general election.
+Broth hopes his moshing Bernie Slamders will stay up at least through the general election, he says.

 "Hopefully, until he wins," he adds.